mesosphere/marathon/src/main/resources/assets/README.md

         git add dist/main.js dist/main.css img/*

+#### Adding npm package dependencies to package.json

+If you want to add a new npm package to 'node_modules':

+1. Edit the dependencies section in package.json and add your new package.

+2. Install the new package

+	npm install [your package]

+3. Create a synced npm-shrinkwrap.json

+	npm shrinkwrap

+4. Commit to repository

 #### Development Setup (Sublime Text)

 1. Add the following to your Sublime Text User Settings: